 A face covering can be any cloth item that you use to cover your mouth and nose - for example, a scarf or bandana.
 You can buy single-use or reusable face coverings or make your own.
-Public Health England has issued guidance on how you can make your own cloth face coverings.
-You might also sometimes hear a face covering referred to as a ‘fabric mask’.
+Public Health England has instructions on how you can make your own cloth face coverings.

 Medical or surgical face masks are those worn by healthcare and other workers, as part of personal protective equipment (PPE).
 They tend to be blue or green in colour, fit flat against the face from the nose to the chin, and have pleats or folds.

 Face visor or face shield

 You may have seen these around – they are plastic ‘shields’ that cover your face.
 The guidance is that if you want to wear one you should also wear a face covering too.
 This is because the shield doesn’t cover your nose or mouth well enough.

 A respirator is a special type of face mask for healthcare workers that gives even more protection.
 They’re designed to be used during certain medical procedures.
 Respirators have to be properly fitted.
 These are tight-fitting to the face, circular or oval in shape, and sometimes have large valves.

 The government guidance specifically advises that the public use ‘face coverings’, so that medical masks can be kept for healthcare workers who need them most.

 Who should wear a face covering and where?